Saratoga Springs Utah Temple: History

 The intent to construct the temple was announced by church president Thomas S. Monson on April 2, 2017, during general conference.
 It was the last announced by Monson before his death in January 2018.
 When it was completed, it was the 14th temple in Utah.

 On May 7, 2019, the church announced preliminary information on the temple's anticipated location and size.
 A groundbreaking, to signify beginning of construction, was held on October 19, 2019, with Craig C. Christensen, president of the church's Utah Area, presiding.

-On November 21, 2022, the LDS Church announced that a public open house would be held from April 15 through July 8, 2023, excluding Sundays.
+On November 21, 2022, the church announced that a public open house would be held from April 15 through July 8, 2023, excluding Sundays.
 The temple was dedicated on August 13, 2023, by Henry B. Eyring, of the church's First Presidency.

 Design and architecture

 The building has a traditional Latter-day Saint temple design.
 Its architecture reflects the cultural heritage of the Saratoga Springs region and its spiritual significance to the church.

 The temple sits on a 22.7-acre plot, and the landscaping around the temple features local plants, evergreen trees, and shrubs.
 A meetinghouse is also located on the site.

 The temple has a single attached central spire topped with a statue of the angel Moroni.
 The structure stands three stories tall, constructed with beige precast concrete panels.
 The exterior has a decorative band with a mountain design that wraps around the temple, metal panels with images of Utah Lake wetlands and snowy egrets, and art glass windows.

 The interior design features a motif of stylized wildflowers, including irises, daisies, and chrysanthemums, centered around a color palette of purples, blues, greens, and golds, designed to represent the nearby Wasatch Mountains and Utah Lake.
 The natural landscape around the temple is also referenced in stylized lines that symbolize water, waves, and mountains and appear throughout the temple.
 The art glass throughout the temple reflects colors and forms from both the interior and exterior.

 The temple includes four ordinance rooms, six sealing rooms, and one baptistry, each arranged for ceremonial use.

 The design has elements representing the heritage of the Saratoga Springs area, which provide spiritual meaning to the temple's appearance and function.
 Symbolism is important to church members and are depicted throughout the temple, including in the interior art glass windows.
 The windows in the baptistry feature a snowy egret, which is a Saratoga Springs City logo; there are wave and water patterns at the bottom of the windows to represent Utah Lake, as well as stylized mountains to symbolize the Wasatch Mountains.